mxgoddard/Degree53-Blog/README.md

 Create a .NET Core C# solution for a simple blog.

+## Notes

+Should work straight out the box provided the ASP.NET workload and SQL Server Express LocalDB (in the ASP.NET workload) are installed.
+Database seeding is done automatically.

 ### Requirements

 * The application must be a .Net Core MVC solution.